-Pursuant to the requirements of the Cyprus Companies Law, Cap.
-113, we report the following:
+Pursuant to the requirements of the Auditors and Statutory Audits of Annual and Consolidated Accounts Law of 2009, we report the following:

-- We have obtained all the information and explanations we considered necessary for the purposes of our audit. - In our opinion, proper books of account have been kept by the Company. - The Company's consolidated financial statements are in agreement with the books of account. - In our opinion and to the best of our information and according to the explanations given to us, the consolidated financial statements give the information required by the Cyprus Companies Law, Cap.
+- We have obtained all the information and explanations we considered necessary for the purposes of our audit. - In our opinion, proper books of account have been kept by the Company. - The consolidated financial statements are in agreement with the books of account. - In our opinion and to the best of our information and according to the explanations given to us, the consolidated financial statements give the information required by the Cyprus Companies Law, Cap.
 113, in the manner so required. - In our opinion, the information given in the report of the Board of Directors is consistent with the consolidated financial statements.